Ended0fTime/SPPO/README.md

 ### Currently missing stuff: import button, maybe some minor security stuff

 test.html is for checking your browser viewport size.
-You may remove the extra PHP successful registration notice in daftar.php
 I will put comments in the code when i feel like it.
 Those that alr have comments just mean i copied it
 One day i might make a version mcm khoon heng that got 1 dbManager n everything use function.
 One day i might